 For those that don't know, let me set the stage:

 The new uni-body MacBooks do not have DVI-I ports on them as MacBooks of past.
-Instead they come with a Mini DisplayPort.
-The up shot of this is two fold; one is a much smaller port allowing for a thinner body and more ports along a side, the other is lower cost with a higher potential resolution.
-The down side is you now need even more adapters to use external displays on a new MacBook.
+Instead, they come with a Mini DisplayPort.
+The upshot of this is two-fold; one is a much smaller port allowing for a thinner body and more ports along a side, the other is a lower cost with a higher potential resolution.
+The downside is you now need even more adapters to use external displays on a new MacBook.

 When I got my 13" MacBook in October of 2008 I picked up a Mini DisplayPort to VGA adapter for $30.
 I thought it was a little costly, but I honestly don't know what's inside the little box so who am I to know?
 I got it mostly so I can use my 32" Sony Bravia XBR4 as a second display.
 I used it for that during the Presidential election to have a real-time polling map.
 Of course, because of an issue that Apple didn't seem to want to publicly acknowledge, every five to fifteen minutes the picture would go black for a few seconds.